-- 5. Beginning in 2007, the first One Hundred Thousand Dollars (\$100,000.00) of the annual amount required by this Section XXXII shall be paid into a trust account for the benefit of the Tribe and the County of Sawyer if the Tribe and County have entered into a written memorandum of agreement regarding the use of said funds.
-If the Tribe and County have not reached such an agreement, the \$100,000.00 shall be paid to the State. - 6.
-Beginning in 2007, if the Tribe's net win exceeds \$40,000,000, the amount of One Hundred Thousand Dollars described in paragraph A.5. above, shall be increased to eight percent (8%) of the annual amount required by this Section.
-The remainder of paragraph A.5 above shall apply to this paragraph.
+5. Beginning in 2007, the first One Hundred Thousand Dollars (\$100,000.00) of the annual amount required to be paid by this Section shall be retained by the Tribe and paid directly to Ashland County if the Tribe and County have entered into a written memorandum of agreement regarding the use of said funds.
+If the Tribe and County have not reached such an agreement, this amount shall be paid to the State.